adafruit/Adafruit-Pi-Finder/README.md

 Run this cross-platform application to locate your Raspberry Pi's IP address.

-But it doesn't end there!
+But it doesn't end there...
 Order now and you'll also get the bootstrapping functionality!
 That's right, the Pi Finder will ssh into the fresh new Pi update it, set up the wifi SSID and password, a custom hostname you pick, and install a bunch of really handy software for you:

   * apt-get update (updates your existing Pi software to the latest versions)
-  * apt-get installs: avahi-daemon, netatalk - so you can connect to raspberrypi.local instead of needing to know the IP address in the future
+  * apt-get installs: **avahi-daemon, netatalk** - so you can connect to raspberrypi.local instead of needing to know the IP address in the future
-  * apt-get installs: node, tmux, vim, git - handy development tools!
+  * apt-get installs: **node, tmux, vim, git** - handy development tools!
-  * apt-get installs: samba, samba-common-bin - file sharing so you can easily back up your Pi's file or transfer files to it
+  * apt-get installs: **i2c-tools, python-smbus** - tools for letting your connect to common i2c sensors
-  * apt-get installs: i2c-tools, python-smbus - tools for letting your connect to common i2c sensors
+  * apt-get installs & configures: **samba, samba-common-bin** - file sharing so you can easily back up your Pi's file or transfer files to it

-and as a bonus, a handy tool we wrote called *occi* - which will let you change the hostname and wifi details by plugging the SD card into any computer and editing the /boot/occidentalis.txt file (see below)
+and as a bonus, a handy tool we wrote called **occi** - which will let you change the hostname and wifi details by plugging the SD card into any computer and editing the /boot/occidentalis.txt file (see below)